lepelog/botw-ex-all-shrines/all shrines route.md

 Exit, righ to tree, thunderblade + sledgehammer launch northeast, doublet + snowhat Keep running forwards, at the drop glide forwards then fall, hit rock and enter shrine

-62 TAHNO O'AH: (blessing) chest
+61 TAHNO O'AH: (blessing) chest

 Thunderblade tree carry left, let go at apex and glide left, run forwards and run up slant At descent, pass one tree then carry right from back of two trees Run and climb up the pillars until you get a cutscene Throw scale in water, enter shrine

-63 JITAN SA'MI: (blessing) no chest
+62 JITAN SA'MI: (blessing) no chest

 Go left then left again, glide off to far trees, launch forwards with flameblade and hammer Aim slightly left of the two parallel wind gusts at other gust left of those, drop down Bomb arrow (or bomb if raining) the rock, ride gust right, bomb arrow right (or climb wall and bomb from above and behind with gust
 Left, do the same, forwards and get gusted to platform, enter shrine

-64 SHAI YOTA: (blessing) chest
+63 SHAI YOTA: (blessing) chest

 # Check Blood moon!!!

-Warp to Ta'loh Naeg and begin the worst segment in the run
+Warp to Ta'loh Naeg and finally do the shrine

+64 TA'LOH NAEG: Right chest, use wood axe in fights and be bored until tutorials finish, get chest

 Run to the fairy fountain and get fairies and free the fairy from its curse of poverty Photo the fountain, run back